 If you're testing the equipment on a workbench you now have a one dome system.
 You can use a keyboard or a suitable DVR to control the dome.
-A suitable DVR would be one with PTZ functionality built into it and Pelco-D protocol.
-You must also make sure you set up the "baud-rate" to 2400.
+A suitable DVR would be one with PTZ functionality built into it and preferably Pelco-D protocol.
+If your DVR has a list of protocols it's always best to try "JEC" first or "Pelco-D" protocol, as these are very widely available.
+In the DVR, with either JEC or Pelco-D set, you must also make sure you set up the "baud-rate" to 2400.
+JEC protocol is very similar to Pelco-D but has a wider tolerance.